HCL-TECH-SOFTWARE/connections-automation/documentation/FAQ.md

 Nginx is used just as a reverse proxy example.
 You can use whatever web server you are used to use.

 Haproxy is definitely not mandatory, but if you are creating a Kubernetes cluster specifically with more then one master, you do need some load balancer in front of it.
 Also, if you are using Amazon EKS or RedHat OpenShift for your Component Pack installation, this Haproxy solves potential CORS issues for you.
 But no, Haproxy is not mandatory either.

+## Docs thumbnails stop working after upgrading Connections.
+How to fix that?

+Under certain circumstances, the references to Connections Docs shared libraries will be removed during the Connections upgrade.
+To add them back, go to the WebSphere Integrated Solutions Console, navigate to All applications -> News.
+Select "Shared library references" then "Reference shared libraries" to add DocsDaemonLib and ViewerDaemonLib to the News application, click OK.